Badajoz bastioned enclosure: History

 Portugal and Castile engaged in a series of confrontations during the 14th century.
 In 1580, Philip II relocated the Court and the majority of his army to Badajoz, where he resided for eleven months, effectively annexing Portugal into the Hispanic Monarchy.
 Tensions concerning Badajoz resurfaced in 1640 due to its proximity to the border, as a result of the Portuguese uprising against the Crown of Castile.

 Construction of the bastioned enclosure began in the 17th century, replacing a previous defensive system.
 This development was necessitated by the need to defend the city, seat of the General Captaincy of the Royal Army of Extremadura, amidst the hostilities that led to the Portuguese Restoration War, a conflict which aimed to secure Portugal's independence from Spain.
 Consequently, Badajoz solidified its role as the capital of the Province of Extremadura and became a significant strategic location for both Spanish and Portuguese interests.
 The war persisted from 1640 to 1668 when the Treaty of Lisbon recognized Portugal's full independence from Spain.

 Due to its frontier location, the Badajoz Cathedral—constructed between the 13th and 18th centuries—resembles a fortress, featuring strong walls, battlements, and a prominent bell tower.
 Declared a Historic-Artistic Monument in 1931 and classified as an Asset of Cultural Interest, it stands out as a unique structure from its era.
 The Diocese and Bishopric of Badajoz date back to the 10th century, and the cathedral currently holds the rank of Metropolitan Cathedral.
 It houses Islamic pottery from the 10th century and the Metropolitan Museum of the Cathedral.
 Nearby is the historical archive.

 The geographical features of Badajoz's terrain have historically marked it as a site of military and strategic importance.
 This significance made it a key point in the Spanish defensive system, especially given Portugal's strong defensive system of Elvas.
 Badajoz thus became a major stronghold on the border with Portugal.
 Its location, nearly at the same latitude as Lisbon and approximately equidistant from Madrid and Lisbon, though somewhat farther from Madrid, further accentuated its strategic value.

-Drawing of the fortified and walled city (citadel) of Badajoz (mid-17th century).
-Defensive walls of the Alcazaba on the left margin.
-Hornabeque de la Cabeza del Puente de Palmas in the foreground.
-Medieval wall, cathedral, and Palmas Gate in the background.